Julia Steinberger

-Julia K. Steinberger (born 1974) is Professor of Ecological Economics at the University of Lausanne.
-She studies the relationships between the use of resources and performance of societies.
-She is an author of the Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report, contributing to the report's discussion of climate change mitigation pathways.
+Julia K. Steinberger (born 1974) is a professor of societal impacts of climate change at the University of Lausanne.
+She studies the relationship between resource use and societal performance.
+She is an author of the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, contributing to the report's discussion of climate change mitigation pathways.

 Education and early life

-Steinberger, daughter of Nobel laureate in Physics Jack Steinberger, studied science at the Collège de Saussure in Switzerland, where she was awarded the de Saussure prize in 1993.
+Steinberger is the daughter of Nobel laureate in Physics Jack Steinberger.
+She is the half-sister of musical instrument and industrial designer Ned Steinberger.

+She studied science at the Collège de Saussure in Switzerland, where she was awarded the de Saussure prize in 1993.
 Steinberger moved to the United States for her graduate degree, working at Brown University on the cosmic microwave background.

 She earned her PhD studying ultracold atoms at the Massachusetts Institute of Technology.
 She worked in the centre for ultracold atoms with Thomas Greytak and Daniel Kleppner, developing new ways to trap ultracold hydrogen and deuterium.
-The comparison of hyperfine splitting in the ground and excited state is expected to test quantum electrodynamics.
 During graduate school Steinberger was a member of the MIT Social Justice Cooperative.